ucsb-coral/coral/docs/MANUAL.md

   - A: Yes, for the app to work effectively, you should be actively enrolled in classes.

 - **Q: Can I use the app on multiple devices?**
-  - A: Currently, do not have e release for web or desktop, the app will work simultainiously on multiple devices.
+  - A: Currently, we do not have a release for web or desktop.
+However, the app will work simultainiously on multiple devices.

 ## 10. Contact and Support

-For further assistance, please contact our support team at [coraldev@ucsb.edu](coraldev@ucsb.edu).
+For further assistance, please contact our support team at <as-osa-publicinterest@ucsb.edu>.